Yas Island: Ferrari World

 Ferrari World was opened in November 2010.

-Formula Rossa, one of the park's most famous attractions, is the world's fastest rollercoaster, reaching a speed of 240 kph.
+Formula Rossa, one of the park's roller coasters, was the fastest roller coaster in the world when it opened, at 240 km/h (149.1 mph).
+The speed record has since been broken by Falcon's Flight by 10 km/h.

 Yas Waterworld

 Yas Waterworld is a water park located in Yas Island.
 It has the Surf's up!
 Bubbles' Barrel slide which is the largest surf-able sheet wave surf in the world.
 The World Waterpark Association awarded it the Leading Edge Award in 2012.

 The park was named as one of the 20 best water parks in the world by the Los Angeles Times in May 2013.
 It was also listed by CNN as one of the top 12 water parks in the world in July 2013.
 It also won the World Travel Awards award for the Middle East's Leading Tourist Attraction of the year 2013.
 During its five years of operation, Yas Waterworld Abu Dhabi has received more than 35 awards and it was voted the Middle East's Leading Waterpark at the World Travel Awards.
-In 2018 the most memorable moments was the introduction of Cinesplash, which is the region's first and only 5D water adventure.
+In 2018, Cinesplash, a 5D water cinema attraction, was introduced to the park.

 Warner Bros.
 World Abu Dhabi

 Warner Bros.
 World Abu Dhabi is located on Yas Island near Ferrari World and Yas Waterworld.
 WB World is organized into six themed lands, Gotham City, Metropolis, Cartoon Junction, Bedrock, Dynamite Gulch and Warner Bros.
 Plaza.
 Gotham and Metropolis are based on the cities of DC Comics superheroes Batman and Superman.
 Warner Bros.'s Looney Tunes and Hanna-Barbera cartoon libraries are featured in Cartoon Junction and Dynamite Gulch except for Bedrock which features The Flintstones.
 Warner Bros.
 Plaza mimics the Hollywood of the past.
 The park opened on 25 July 2018, which makes it the world's third Warner Bros. theme park.
-Visitors can enjoy the gleaming urban landscape of Metropolis, where they can revel in the heroic optimism of the Justice League - whose members include Wonder Woman, Green Lantern and The Flash.